swiftlang/swift-evolution/proposals/NNNN-ifOSDarwin.md

 ## Introduction

-This proposal makes it possible to pass `Darwin` to `#if os` statements as an alias to check for all Darwin platforms.
+This proposal aims to makes it possible to make checking for Darwin platforms easier to read & write in code, by introducing a `Darwin` alias which can be used on `#if os` to check for Darwin platforms.

 [Swift-evolution discussion thread](https://forums.swift.org/t/if-os-darwin-a-shorthand-for-checking-for-darwin-platforms/58146)